-(Note: Bob and Gregg Vanourek co-authored this blog with By Dr. Dan Sweeney, Director of the Institute for Enterprise Ethics at the University of Denver)
+(Note: Bob and Gregg Vanourek co-authored this blog with Dr. Dan Sweeney, former Director of the Institute for Enterprise Ethics at the University of Denver)

 Few corporate executives have provided as powerful a role model as James E. Burke, former CEO and Chairman of Johnson & Johnson.

 He worked at J&J for 40 years and died on September 28, 2012 at the age of 87.
 We will miss his presence, showing us the way, and encouraging us to be better than we thought we could be.

 Jim Burke’s leadership produced an extraordinary company.
 During Burke’s tenure as CEO and Chairman, J&J’s revenue and market capitalization tripled, and its profits quintupled.
 His crisis management during the famous Tylenol recall, and his performance as a genuine steward of the J&J “Credo” demonstrated his commitment to ethical behavior.

 The J&J Credo puts the firm’s first responsibility to the doctors, nurses, and patients who use their products.
 Following them come the employees, the communities in which employees live and work, and finally their shareholders–a powerful statement of proper stakeholder responsibilities.
 Fortune named Burke as one of the ten greatest CEOs of all time.

 Jim Burke was not only an extraordinary businessman and corporate leader; he also represented all that we would expect of a patriot and citizen.
 He was a World War II sailor and graduate of Holy Cross College and Harvard Business School.